-Values at risk in Ballard consists of structures and property within the WUI that would have adverse effects if burned in a wildfire.
+Values at risk in Vernal consist of structures and property within the WUI that would have adverse effects if burned in a wildfire.
 This includes, but is not limited to homes, commercial buildings, public buildings, and infrastructure (like roads).
-To calculate the potential impact to people and property; fire, WUI, and emergency response data was combined.
-All three of these factors impact how much damage property would sustain, and when combined, gives an idea of what areas should receive the most attention within the City to mitigate damage.
-In Ballard, approximately 6% of the land would be considered to have an impact of 5 or higher (with 9 being the highest score).
+To calculate the risk to people and property WUI, fire, and emergency response data were combined.
+All three of these factors impact how at risk a property is and when combined give an idea of what areas of private property should receive the most attention within the City.
+In Vernal, 58% of the land would be considered at a risk of 5 or higher (with 9 being the highest score).

 To asses, the potential risk to key infrastructure assets (such as schools, airports, roads, and railroads) a buffer of 300 to 500 feet was created to show areas where fire and smoke would have an adverse effect on infrastructure.
 In particular, infrastructure assets that are within urban developed areas are sensitive to smoke.
 For example, airports and roads would be increasingly dangerous as visibility is reduced by smoke from a wildfire.
 The health of at-risk citizens, like those in a hospital or children, would also be sensitive to increased levels of smoke.
 Fire near these areas could also pose the most risk to the lives of residents.
-Approximately 8.8% of Ballard falls within this buffer.
+Approximately 65.3% of Vernal falls within this buffer.